Go Ad-Free

 What Is the Take-Away?

-Patients who would prefer to stay out of the hospital during the COVID-19 pandemic may welcome the option of taking antibiotics for appendicitis.
-They may wish to ask whether the CT scan used for the diagnosis reveals an appendicolith.
+Patients who would prefer to stay out of the hospital may welcome the option of taking antibiotics for appendicitis.
+They might wish to ask whether the CT scan used for the diagnosis reveals an appendicolith.

 Rate this article